niallmulkerns/Nanobubbles/projectlog.md

 - Then tried to deposit silver coating onto the ITO coverslips, however, this silver coating was again delaminated when the coverslip was exposed to low potetnials, approx -1 V, with no bubbles being formed either.
 The silver coating did take, but was no good for use in the cell due to no bubbles and loss of conductivity/coating at low potential values.

 - After this, we decided to try evaporating a gold surface onto the ITO coverslips, which unfortunately did not work either due to reasons mentioned above.
 Then found the papers on ITO delamination at low potentials [Senthikumar et al 2007] and decided to change tact and start work with normal glass coverlsips instead.
 However, it is well known that glass and gold do not adhere well to each other, so an adhesive layer must be present between the two to stop the gold from peeling away from the glass at low potentials.
   - Calculated the approximate amount (in grams) of gold needed to get a 10 nm coating on the slide given a certain distance from the source and assuming isotropic hemispherical coverage.
-Found that less gold than calculated was needed, most likely due to the bowl, focussing the evaporate in the centre, causing the coverage to be non-isotropic.
+Found that less gold than calculated was needed (settled on approxmately 80% of first value calculated), most likely due to the bowl, focussing the evaporate in the centre, causing the coverage to be non-isotropic.

 - Explored multiple options:
   - Electroless plating [Hu et al. 2007]: glass coverslips are silanised with APTES-like solution which allows gold nanoparticles to form a SAM on the surface through a series of chemical baths.
 Has the disadvantage of being a slow and expensive procedure. *Has not been attempted (to the gold nanoparticles stage) as of yet - see final bullet point.*